akashdgowda/github-tutorial/README.md

 #WEMAKEDEVS is OP

-- Akash feels this community is great
+- Akash feels this community is great.
 - Keep up the good work you do to this communtiy Kunal!
-- Finally learnt Git
+- Finally learnt Git!!